 10 = 10, 31 = 31, and 1 =1.

-Figure 97 introduces a data representation for our problem domain.
-It also illustrates how to represent the sample system of equations and its solution with this data representation.
+Figure 161 introduces a data representation for our problem domain.
+It includes an example of a system of equations and its solution.
 This representation captures the essence of a system of equations, namely, the numeric coefficients of the variables on the left-hand side and the right-hand side values.
 The names of the variables don’t play any role because they are like parameters of functions; meaning, as long as they are consistently renamed the equations have the same solutions.

-Exercise 373.
+Exercise 462.
 Design the function check-solution.
 It consumes an SOE and a Solution.
-Its result is true if plugging in the numbers from the Solution for the variables in the Equations of the SOE produces equal left-hand side values and right-hand side values; otherwise the function produces false.
+Its result is #true if plugging in the numbers from the Solution for the variables in the Equations of the SOE produces equal left-hand side values and right-hand side values; otherwise the function produces #false.
+Use check-solution to formulate tests with check-satisfied.

 Hint Design the function plug-in first.
 It consumes the left-hand side of an Equation and a Solution and calculates out the value of the left-hand side when the numbers from the solution are plugged in for the variables.